 These can be delicious treats to add to a homemade advent calendar and a yummy way to count down to the big day!

-A simple but beautiful Christmas starts with planning the Christmas table.
+A simple but beautiful Christmas starts with planning the Christmas table and a Christmas table centrepiece.
 Adding that lovely French country Christmas style is easy using natural touches to create a really elegant but undone look.

 A crisp white tablecloth is the key ingredient to your Christmas tablescape, followed by a bit of height with a centre decoration and tall candlesticks combined with twinkling fairylights and natural wood and glass decorations.